Sometimes you visit a place, not knowing what impact it’ll have on you, and when you leave it, all you want is to return! For me, that place is Kenya.

 This is a Rothschild Giraffe (named Kelly, who gave me lots of wonderful giraffe kisses!) at the Giraffe Center (African Fund for Endangered Wildlife) in Nairobi.
 This centers goal is to provide education to the local school groups (and to international tourists!) and to help increase the population of this endangered giraffe species through breeding programs and conservation efforts.
 To learn more about their conservation efforts, click here!

 The Rothschild giraffe is only found in the grasslands of Eastern Africa and no where else.
 In the early 1980’s, there were roughly only 130 of these giraffes left, mainly due to habitat loss due to human development.
 Today, thanks to the efforts of conservationists, there are now over 300 Rothschild Giraffes scattered throughout Kenya’s National Parks!

 Want to bring one of these animals to your home?
 Do it through art!
 Getting a Kenyan Wildlife Mug set is a great idea, but framed prints work too!
-Visit my Products Page to learn how to place an order today or visit my Etsy shop, The Art of Ecology, to see these photos and more as prints!
+Visit my Shop to place an order today!
 Remember, a portion of all of the proceeds here goes back to support organizations like David Sheldrick’s Wildlife Trust and the African Fund for Endangered Wildlife, so every purchase is for a good cause!